-- Identifies clear and impactful project concepts and problem statements. - Displays effective and extensive research. - Demonstrates the ability to propose relevant and effective solutions to the design challenge. - Indicates critical thinking and problem-solving skills. - Showcases originality, relevance and potential impact to users. - Reflects human-centered values.

-- ☐ Does your design successfully fulfil an innate human-need or solve a problem? - ☐ Does your design facilitate better functionality and purpose for its inhabitants and/or visitors on a human scale? - ☐ Is your design able to deliver and demonstrate commercial or social values? - □ Does your design reflect ergonomic and environmental principles that sustain physical well-being? - ☐ Does your design offer alternative perspectives and/or ways of solving problems?

-Functionality & Relevance

-- Spatial planning: Appropriate design and planning of individual spaces as suited to the specific needs of the user, with an emphasis on anthropometric and ergonomic principles. - Functionality: Design is appropriate for its intended use and has a positive impact which benefits the community and users holistically. - Displays a high level of integration between aesthetic and practicality. - Practicality: Design is fit to deliver with materials and technology readily available in the market today.
+INTERIOR DESIGN CATEGORY Design Concept 25% Identifies clear and impactful project concepts and problem statements.
+Displays effective and extensive research.
+Demonstrates the ability to propose relevant and effective solutions to the design challenge.
+Indicates critical thinking and problem-solving skills.
+Showcases originality, relevance and potential impact to users.
+Reflects human-centered values.
+Prompters: Does your design successfully fulfil an innate human-need or solve a problem?
+Does your design facilitate better functionality and purpose for its inhabitants and/or visitors on a human scale?
+Is your design reflect ergonomic and environmental principles that sustain physical well-being?
+Does your design offer alternative perspectives and/or ways of solving problems?
+Functionality & Relevance Spatial planning: Appropriate design and planning of individual spaces as suited to the specific needs of the user, with an emphasis on anthropometric and ergonomic principles.
+Functionality: Design is appropriate for its intended use and has a positive impact which benefits the community and users holistically.
+Displays a high level of integration between aesthetic and practicality.
+Practicality: Design is fit to deliver with materials and technology readily available in the market today.